4-Day Atauro Dive Escape

 For dinner, the waterfront restaurants along Avenida de Portugal are the obvious choice — grilled fish, cold Bintang, and the sunset over the bay.
 This is also a good evening to confirm your ferry or dive booking for Day 2, buy any supplies you need for Atauro (sunscreen, reef shoes, snacks, cash — there are no ATMs on the island), and get an early night.

-Catch the morning ferry from Dili port (departs around 8am on Saturday, Tuesday, or Thursday).
-The Dragon Boat ($10 standard, $12 VIP) and Success ($5) take 1.5 to 3 hours depending on the vessel and sea conditions.
+Catch the morning ferry from Dili port (departs around 8am most days except Monday — check the current schedule).
+The Success ($5) and Nakroma ($4) ferries take about 2 to 3 hours depending on the vessel and sea conditions.
 Alternatively, arrange a speedboat charter (45 minutes, $150-200 per boat — excellent value split between a group).
 Bring everything you need for the day: water, sunscreen, cash, reef shoes, and any snorkel gear you want.

 On Atauro, the main event is the water.
 Divers should pre-book with Compass Diving or Atauro Dive Resort — a two-dive morning session on the west coast (Adara 1 & 2, Secret Garden, or Whale Shark Wall) costs around $120 with equipment and puts you in the most biodiverse reef system on Earth.
 Visibility regularly exceeds 30 meters.
 Non-divers can snorkel directly from shore at most eco-lodges, or take a boat to Dollar Beach on the east coast for crystal-clear water and healthy coral at the waterline.